hiyouga/ChatGLM-Efficient-Tuning/README.md

 - [x] Supporting Multi-GPUs fine-tuning. (but it does not support LoRA tuning)
 - [x] Adding script for evaluation. (but it appears very slow, increasing batch size may help)
 - [x] Loading from checkpoint.
-- [x] Fine-tuning the quantized model. (only support P-Tuning currently)
+- [x] Fine-tuning the quantized model.
 - [ ] Combining with model editing algorithms. (*e.g. [MEND](https://arxiv.org/abs/2110.11309)*)
 - [ ] Combining with RLHF training using [DeepSpeed Chat](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-chat).
 - [ ] Combining with RRHF training used in [Wombat](https://github.com/GanjinZero/RRHF).